Repairs and improvements if you're an agricultural tenant

 If your landlord does not follow the court order

-Apply to the land court again for an order authorising you to withhold rent and/or do the repairs yourself.
+Apply to the land court for an order allowing you to withhold rent and do the repairs yourself.

 Do not withhold rent without permission from the land court.
 If you do, you could be evicted for rent arrears.

 Any withheld rent must be paid to the land court.
-You then apply to the land court to claim back the cost of the repairs.
+Once you've done the repairs, you can claim back the costs.

 Carrying out improvements

-You usually do not need to give notice or get permission to:
+You do not need to give notice or get permission to:

 clear bracken, tree roots or stones from the land